thalassa-web/imageRegeneratorPrestashop/README.md

 ## How it works

 Just download the imageregenerator folder and upload it to your /modules folder.
 Then install it as a classic module.
+Or upload the imageregenerator.zip package directly in Prestashop backoffice modules/Add new module.

 ## Contribute